aantron/bisect_ppx/doc/advanced.md

 their top-level module.

-If you have generated code that you cannot easily place an attribute into, nor is it easy to avoid preprocessing it, you can pass the `-exclude-file` option to the Bisect_ppx preprocessor:
+If you have generated code that you cannot easily place an attribute into, nor is it easy to avoid preprocessing it, you can pass the `--exclude-file` option to the Bisect_ppx preprocessor:

 ```
-(preprocess (pps bisect_ppx --exclude-file .exclude))
+(preprocess (pps bisect_ppx --exclude-file bisect.exclude))
+(preprocessor_deps (file bisect.exclude))
 ```

+Note that the paths to `bisect.exclude` might be different between the `preprocess` and `preprocessor_deps` stanzas, because `pps bisect_ppx` looks for the file relative to the root directory of your project, while `preprocessor_deps` looks in the same directory that the `dune` file is in.

-Here is what the `.exclude` file can look like:
+Here is what the `bisect.exclude` file can look like:

 ```
 (* OCaml-style comments are okay. *)